rohenaz/bmap/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)
 ![GitHub](https://img.shields.io/github/license/rohenaz/bmap)

 BMAPjs is a transaction parser for Bitcoin data protocols like B, MAP, BAP, METANET and AIP/HAIP.
 Supports multiple outputs, signature verification, and multiple instances in a single OP_RETURN.
-It also has support for some Script based protocols like [Boost POW](https://pow.co) and [21e8](https://21e8.network)
+It also has support for some Script based protocols like [21e8](https://21e8.network)

 It processes BOB formatted transactions for `B | MAP` OP_RETURN protocols.
 It processes transaction outputs and transforms them into self descriptive js objects based on the OP_RETURN protocols it discovers in the data.

-It supports B, MAP, AIP, METANET and a list of other popular protocols It ingests structured JSON objects in both [BOB](https://bob.planaria.network/) and [MOM](https://mom.planaria.network/) formats.
+It supports B, MAP, AIP, METANET and a list of other popular protocols.
+It ingests structured JSON objects in both [BOB](https://bob.planaria.network/) and [MOM](https://mom.planaria.network/) formats.

 It is written in typescript and can be used both as an esm module or in the browser as commonjs via script tag.
 See the `dist` folder for compiled outputs.